CtrlK

 Completeness

 Clearly answers both 'what' (provides React Native performance optimization guidelines for specific metrics) and 'when' (applies to tasks involving Hermes optimization, JS thread blocking, bridge overhead, FlashList, native modules, or debugging jank and frame drops).
-The second sentence serves as an explicit trigger clause.
+The 'Applies to' clause serves as an explicit trigger guidance.

 3 / 3